chefgs/go-learning/week1-learning.md

-# Week 1 of Learning Go: From First Principles to Core Syntax

-## 📚 Why I'm Learning Go

-As someone working in DevOps and automation, Go keeps showing up in tools I use daily (Terraform, Kubernetes, Docker).
-It’s fast, efficient, and increasingly the language of systems engineering.
-My goal?
-Learn it the right way: **from first principles**.

-I dedicated this first week to mastering the **core syntax**, understanding memory handling, types, control structures, and common patterns that make Go elegant and powerful.
+Here's a comprehensive rewrite of your **Week 1 Go learning blog**, with deeper explanations, integrated output results, and improved flow across all concepts.
+It enhances readability and includes context-driven insights for each topic:

 ---

+# 🚀 Week 1 of Learning Go: From First Principles to Core Syntax

+## 📘 Why I'm Learning Go

+As a DevOps engineer working with infrastructure automation, I keep encountering tools built in Go—like Kubernetes, Docker, and Terraform.
+It became clear: **Go isn’t just a language—it’s a foundational pillar in modern cloud-native systems.**

+But instead of jumping into frameworks, I chose to learn **from first principles**—understanding Go’s syntax, memory model, and built-in capabilities **before** building REST APIs or services.

+This blog captures my **Week 1 journey**, where I focused on understanding Go's:

+- Basic structure
+- Type system
+- Control flow
+- Functions
+- Memory and pointers
+- Arrays and slices
+- Structs and pointers to structs

+---

-## 🔹 Packages and Imports
+## 🧱 Packages, Imports & Program Structure

-- Every Go program starts with a \`\` declaration.
+- Go programs start with a `main` package.
+- Execution begins in `func main()`.
-- Imports can be **factored** like this:
+- You import external packages like this:

 ```go
 import (